 - Movies – Long road trips may require movies, and that’s okay too!
 We have our routine at home that promotes independent play.
 When it comes time for long road trips, the portable DVD players come out for my children.
 They are not something we use every day, making them extra special.

 Some additional screen time makes a much more enjoyable trip for all.
 Even better?
-I put this guilt-free.
+I do this guilt-free.
 Do not be your worst critic when it comes to road trips.
 Decide what you are comfortable with ahead of time and allow yourself some flexibility.
 Once we arrive, the screens are disconnected until the return trip home.

 Pro Tip: Rent movies from your library rather than buying them or renting them from Redbox and return them to the nearest drop-off after watching.

-- Podcasts for kids – If you get tired of audiobooks, then there are tons of kid’s podcasts to choose from.
+- Podcasts for kids – If you get tired of audio books, then there are tons of kid’s podcasts to choose from.

 - Songs – What’s a road trip without music?!
 I like getting a few kids’ CDs so they can sing along in the car.